ibraeva-b-auca-2022/infosec/final_project/README.md

-# Interactive Linux Quiz Game — Info-Sec Final Project
+# Interactive Linux Quiz Game
-Made by: Amin Kubanychbekov (ka12363)
+Made by: Bermet Ibraeva 11358

 This project is an interactive Linux command quiz designed for the AUCA Information Security course.
 It includes both a terminal-based quiz and a web-based quiz built with Flask.